 - Phase 3 included remaining lots sold to builders.
 As of June 2016, 47 lots had been developed, with another three (3) in process, averaging mid- to high- $300s.
 Interest in the community for the resale properties should directed to the listing agent.
 The new construction homes contact is the builder, Intown Renewal Developers.
 (2012, ongoing).

-Due to the success of Eastside Walk and continued demand for homes in the area, the 5.1 acre Sugar Mill Oaks subdivision was annexed to Eastside Walk in April 2016.
-A pre-development phase for the site, known as Enclave at Eastside Walk, includes plans for 20-plus lots to be developed as the final phase, beginning in the Fall of 2016.
+Due to the success of Eastside Walk and continued demand for homes in the area, the 5.1-acre Sugar Mill Oaks subdivision was annexed to Eastside Walk in April 2016.
+A pre-development phase for the site, known as Enclave at Eastside Walk included plans for 20-plus lots.
+Developed in partnership with The Housing Group, this final phase was completed in 2020.